Colonel John Ashley House

 The Colonel John Ashley House is a historic house museum at 117 Cooper Hill Road in Sheffield, Massachusetts.
-Built in 1735 by a prominent local leader, it is one of the oldest houses in southern Berkshire County.
+Built in 1735 by a prominent local enslaver, it is one of the oldest houses in southern Berkshire County.
 The museum is owned and operated by The Trustees of Reservations, and is listed on the National Register of Historic Places.

 Description

-The Ashley House stands in a rural area of central southern Sheffield, on the south side of Cooper Hill Road west of the village of Ashley Falls.
-The house stands on 35 acre historically associated with it, but is not on its original site, having been moved 3/10 of a mile in 1930 to improve its siting relative to the road and associated outbuildings.
+The Ashley House stands in a rural area of central southern Sheffield, on the south side of Cooper Hill Road, west of the village of Ashley Falls.
+The house stands on 35 acre historically associated with it but is not on its original site, having been moved 3/10 of a mile in 1930 to improve its siting relative to the road and related outbuildings.
 The property is adjacent to Bartholomew's Cobble, a nature preserve also owned by The Trustees of Reservations.